 7. Design a training and testing protocol

 How can you use a business continuity plan in your organization?

 Well, you can start by distributing and training your employees about it.

 When ready, the business continuity plan should be distributed to the business continuity team and leadership.
 The business continuity team leader should also maintain a master copy of the document.

 You should then distribute print copies of the BCP across the emergency operations center (EOC).
-You should also have the EOC members retain copies of the plan to enable them to review roles quickly, to understand their tasks and responsibilities, and to reference recovery details once the team is activated.
+You should also have the EOC members retain copies of the plan to enable them to review roles quickly, understand their tasks and responsibilities, and reference recovery details once the team is activated.